Bureaucratic Fiction

 Sign up to Bureaucritics

-Substack newsletter with scholarship and art engaging with bureaucracy, created in collaboration with Jonathan Foster3 (Stockholm University).
+Substack newsletter with scholarship and art engaging with bureaucracy, created in collaboration with Jonathan Foster (Stockholm University).

 Latest Issues